HarikaYalavarthi/training/Enterprise-App-Development-with-AngularJS/8. Testing/2. E2E Testing/README.md

     protractor conf.js

-You should see the page enter two numbers and wait for the result to be displayed.
+Page enter two numbers should be seen and wait for the result to be displayed.
 Because the result is 3, not 5, our test fails.
 Fix the test and try running it again.

 Step 2 - writing multiple scenarios
 -----------------------------------